5 homes in midcoast Maine you can actually afford

 96 Washington Road, Waldoboro, $299,000

-This 2,300 square foot home in Waldoboro was originally listed at $479,000, according to listing agent Jake Oliver, a Damariscotta-based realtor with StarPoint Realty.
+This 2,300-square-foot home in Waldoboro was originally listed at $479,000, according to listing agent Jake Oliver, a Damariscotta-based realtor with StartPoint Realty.

-By decreasing the acres that came with the house from 14 to 4, Oliver said he was able to get the price down to $299,000 around two weeks ago, and since then there’s been a ton of interest in the property and one offer has been made on it.
-Once an old barn believed to have been built in the 1850s, the property owner used his skills as a construction worker to renovate the space into a move-in ready 3-bedroom, 2-bathroom house.
+By decreasing the acres that came with the house from 14 to four, Oliver said he was able to get the price down to $299,000 around two weeks ago, and since then there’s been a ton of interest in the property and one offer has been made on it.
+Once an old barn believed to have been built in the 1850s, the property owner used his skills as a construction worker to renovate the space into a move-in ready three-bedroom, two-bathroom house.

 It has a new furnace, septic system and insulation, but some unique elements of the old barn, like its open-concept floor plan, cathedral ceilings and wooden beams, are preserved, Oliver said.
 The home is minutes from downtown Waldoboro and Moody’s Diner.